Create a DIY pillow wreath for St. Patrick’s Day! A great sewing project for beginner sewers and perfect for your favorite green fabrics!

 Flip the pillows inside out and push out all of the corners.

-Step Five: Tie the pillows onto the wreath using the ribbon.
-Each piece of ribbon can be about 8″ long.
-If you have a tough time doing small things with your hands, I’d recommend cutting your ribbon at 10″ or more to give you more ribbon to work with.
-You may want to cut one and test it out.
+Tie each pillow onto the wire wreath form with a piece of ribbon about 8″ long.
+I recommend testing the 8″ out with one pillow before cutting all of the ribbon.
+You may find you want to cut the ribbon a little longer at 10″ to make tying the pillows on easier.
 Once you decide on an ideal length, you can cut them all out.
 You can always trim the ribbons down after they are all tied :)

 Start on the outer ring and work your way in.
 For this wreath the outer ring has 14 pillows, the middle has 10 pillows, and the inner ring has 8 pillows.
 So I used 32 pillows total.
 You can decide how full you want your wreath to look and always do more or less.
 This Christmas wreath was made with 35 pillows; 14 for the outer ring, 12 for the middle ring, and 9 for the inner ring.
 This Thanksgiving wreath was made with 30 pillows; 13 for the outer ring, 10 on the middle ring and 7 on the inner ring.
 So you can see – you can really do it however you want!